On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

-Therefore, Theorem~\ref{4.2.2} (\cite[Thm.~1.1]{CP05}) can be stated as follows: The product of metrizable hereditarily non-meager spaces is a Baire Namioka space.
+Therefore, Theorem~\ref{4.2.2} (\cite[Thm.~1.1]{CP05}) can be stated as follows: The product of metrizable hereditarily non-meager spaces is a Baire $\mathcal{N}$-space.

-Hurewicz's theorem \cite{H28} mentioned before had been extended as follows: \textit{If a meager space is embeddable in $C_p(K)$ for some compact Hausdorff space $K$, then $X$ contains a countable perfect set} (see \cite[Prop.~6.1]{CP05}).
+Hurewicz's theorem \cite{H28}---Theorem~\ref{4.2.1}B had been extended as follows: \textit{If a meager space is embeddable in $C_p(K)$ for some compact Hausdorff space $K$, then $X$ contains a countable perfect set} (cf.~\cite[Prop.~6.1]{CP05}).
 Here we can generalize Hurewicz's theorem as follows:

-\begin{sthm} Let $X$ be a regular first countable $T_1$-space.
-If $X$ is of first category, then $X$ contains a countable perfect set. \end{sthm}
+\begin{sthm} Let $X$ be a regular, first countable, $T_1$-space.
+If $X$ is meager, then $X$ contains a countable perfect set that is homeomorphic to the space $\mathbb{Q}$ of rational numbers. \end{sthm}